mwmbl/crawler-script/README.md

 python main.py [-j n] [-u url1 url2 ...]
 ```

 where n is the number of threads you want to run in parallel.
+If you specify URLs using the `-u` option, then just those URLs will be crawled instead of retrieving batches from the server.

 Installing
 ----------